Get the 411 on how Google Search Console can help better your brand’s SEO & more.

 What is Google Search Console?

-Google Search Console features three main reports for tracking your site’s metrics:
+Google Search Console features a handful of reports for tracking your site’s metrics:

 - Performance – shows data about how your site performs in search results, such as its average position and clickthrough rate (CTR)